-Instead of putting your future financial security at risk by assuming it’s something you’ll never understand, here we help you get to grips with the concept by breaking down what equity really means, how it works, and how you can make it work for you.
+Here, we’ll help you get to grips with the concept by breaking down not just what equity really means, but how it works and how you can make it work for you.

 What is equity?

-We explain how to calculate equity in a bit more detail below.
+We will explain how to calculate equity in a bit more detail later on.

 Types of equity for normal investors